jwilson529/summaraize/README.md

 ## Changelog

+### 1.2.3

+*   Improved compatibility with WordPress 6.7.
+*   Enhanced sanitization for key takeaway input.
+*   Fixed issues with link rendering in summary points.

 ### 1.2.1

 *   **Major Feature:** Added full support for the Google Gemini API, including configuration options in the settings page.